Aerin-the-Lion/MGT2---Free-Update-Rebalancer/README.md

 # MGT2---Free-Update-Rebalancer
-The mod allows rebalance Free Update of your games.
+The mod allows rebalance  Free Update of your games with config by yourself!

 # [How it works?]
 This mod allows rebalance Free Update of your games.